ResearchComputing/Documentation/docs/petalibrary/data_transfer/rclone.md

 ```

-## Test rclone
+## Test Rclone

-_Example_: The syntax for using rclone to synchronize a local directory `/tmp/local_backup_dir` to a directory `pl_backup_dir` in a PetaLibrary allocation named `pl_allocation`, the command (executed from your laptop or lab server) would be:
+_Example_: The syntax for using `Rclone` to synchronize a local directory `/tmp/local_backup_dir` to a directory `pl_backup_dir` in a PetaLibrary allocation named `pl_allocation`, the command (executed from your laptop or lab server) would be:

 ```$ rclone sync /tmp/local_backup_dir cu_rc_dtn:/pl/active/pl_allocation/pl_backup_dir```

-This should synchronize the data in the two directories (note that _rclone_ does not report on the transfer so it will look like your terminal is "frozen" until the transfer is complete).
+This should synchronize the data in the two directories (note that `Rclone` does not report on the transfer so it will look like your terminal is "frozen" until the transfer is complete).
 The source directory will not be modified, and `pl_backup_dir` will have files added/removed to match the contents of `local_backup_dir`.

-## Run rclone on a schedule
+## Run Rclone on a schedule
-On Mac or Linux hosts, you can set up a cron job to run the rclone sync job regularly (this step assumes you have set up an ssh key for passwordless transfers).
+On Mac or Linux hosts, you can set up a cron job to run the `Rclone` sync job regularly (this step assumes you have set up an ssh key for passwordless transfers).
 To create a crontab entry type:

 ```$ crontab -e```